-This Nonstructural Implementation Plan describes the general process for the implementation of nonstructural flood proofing measures to reduce the risk of flood damages caused by hurricane and storm surge in St. Martin, St. Mary, and Iberia Parishes.
-Flood proofing means any combination of structural and nonstructural additions, changes, or adjustments to structures, which reduce or eliminate the risk of flood damage to real estate or improved real property, water and sanitation facilities, or structures with their contents.
-The primary goal of the Nonstructural Plan is to reduce flood risk for structures that have a FFE at or below the 0-25-year storm surge floodplain, based on hydrologic conditions predicted to occur in 2025 (the beginning of the 50-year period of analysis).
+This Nonstructural Implementation Plan describes the general process for the implementation of nonstructural flood proofing measures to reduce the risk of flood damages caused by riverine, rainfall, hurricane, and storm surge in St. Tammany Parish, Louisiana (both Flood Risk Management [FRM] and Coastal Storm Risk Management [CSRM]).
+Flood proofing means any combination of structural and nonstructural additions, changes, or adjustments to structures that which reduce or eliminate the risk of flood damage to real estate or improved real property, water and sanitation facilities, or structures with their contents.
+The primary goal of this Nonstructural Plan is to reduce flood risk for structures that are outside of the influence area of the structural features proposed as part of the Tentatively Selected Plan (TSP) and that have a first-floor elevation (FFE) at or below the 0- 50-year floodplain, based on hydrologic conditions predicted to occur in 2032 (the beginning of the 50-year period of analysis).

-At the time of this Draft Report, a structure inventory has been compiled which identifies 3,463 preliminarily eligible structures in the Study Area that have a FFE at or below the 0-25-year storm surge floodplain and which are "economically justified".
-This inventory of structures consists of 2,629 residential structures; 597 commercial structures, 71 public buildings; and 166 industrial complexes and warehouses.
-These structures will require additional structure-specific analysis during the preconstruction engineering and design (PED) phase to determine final eligibility and the most appropriate and cost-effective flood proofing measures to be employed.
-Property owners who have preliminarily eligible structures that wish to participate in the flood proofing measures must submit an application and provide a right-of-entry for their structure to undergo an environmental site assessment, appraisal, and other inspections and evaluations to determine the final eligibility of the structure for flood proofing.
+At the time of this draft report, a structure inventory was compiled that identifies approximately 13,800 preliminarily structures in the study area that have a FFE at or below the 0-50-year floodplain and that are "economically justified."
+The structures within the influence of the structural portions of the TSP (West Slidell and South Slidell Levee, Bayou Patassat Clearing and Snagging, and Mile Branch Channel Improvements) were removed from the nonstructural plan because they will receive flood risk reduction from these structural measures.
+Approximately 8,500 preliminarily structures are included in the nonstructural potion of the TSP this includes structures at or below the 0-50-year floodplain that are "economically justified."
+This inventory of structures consists of approximately 6,600 residential structures and 1,900 non-residential structures.
+The structure inventory will be refined as additional Hydraulics & Hydrology (H&H) modeling is conducted on the TSP and additional structure- specific analysis will be performed during the feasibility study and in Pre-construction Engineering and Design (PED) to determine final eligibility and the most appropriate and cost-effective flood proofing measures to be employed including analysis of elevations, floodproofing, buyouts, and acquisitions.
+Property owners who have preliminarily eligible structures that wish to participate in the flood proofing measures will be required submit an application and provide a right-of- entry for their structure to undergo an environmental site assessment, appraisal, and other inspections and evaluations to determine the final eligibility of the structure for flood proofing.